İpek Öz: 2023–2024

 Öz received wildcard entries into the 2023 Qatar Ladies Open and the Dubai Championships, but lost in the first round to Victoria Azarenka and Marta Kostyuk respectively.

 Ranked No. 210, she entered the main draw as lucky loser at the Transylvania Open in Cluj Napoca, although she again went out in the opening round, this time to Miriam Bulgaru.

 At the 2023 Florianópolis Open, Öz defeated sixth seed Anna Bondár to reach the second round, where she lost to eventual champion Ajla Tomljanović.
-The following week made it through to round two at the Argentina Open thanks to a win over Valentini Grammatikopoulou, but was then defeated by eighth seed María Lourdes Carlé.
+The following week she made it through to round two at the Argentina Open thanks to a win over Valentini Grammatikopoulou, but was then defeated by eighth seed María Lourdes Carlé.

 Öz reached the second round at the Montevideo Open, defeating Jamie Loeb, before losing to fourth seed Julia Riera in three sets.

 At the 2024 Ljubljana Open, she overcame wildcard entrant Živa Falkner in the first round, but then lost her next match to second seed Nuria Parrizas Diaz.